 Dogs are normally inclined to lick or play with their injuries, and since they are not exactly hygiene-conscious, they could unknowingly introduce harmful bacteria to the injury.
 These bacteria could put your dog in more misery by causing inflammation and pain.
 With a dog cone, however, this could be prevented and your pet is kept safe from harm.

 By speeding up the healing process and preventing infections, dog cones could help to reduce the money you have to spend on treating a complication to the injury.
 You would also be saving time expended on driving to multiple appointments, so, cones help a great deal.

 How Should You Care For Your Pet on a Dog Cone?

 It goes without saying that using a dog cone for your dog might result in some discomfort.
 I agree that they might find regular activities like eating or playing a little difficult, but this would mostly be because of the injury and not the cone.

-Here are some tips I recommend to help you care for your pet and make them as comfortable as possible while it is using a dog cone:
+Here are some tips I recommend to help you care for your pet and make them as comfortable using a dog cone as possible:

 It takes about 2 to 3 days for your pet to adjust to a dog cone, and in that timeframe, they could get really grumpy, moody, and in some cases, outrightly annoying.
 In helping both of you get through this period, you are going to need a whole lot of patience.